 Silviculture Institute to be offered to northeast foresters in 2017 and 2018

-Through a grant from the USDA Forest Service, State and Private Forestry, the North East State Foresters Association (NEFA) will be offering the Northeast Silviculture Institute for Foresters (Institute), a series of training workshops in graduate level silviculture, in 2017 and 2018.
-The team to deliver the program will be chosen by NEFA in early 2017 after proposals are received in response to an RFP that has been issued.
+Through a grant from the USDA Forest Service, State and Private Forestry, the North East State Foresters Association (NEFA) is offering the Northeast Silviculture Institute for Foresters (Institute), a series of training workshops in graduate level silviculture, in 2017 and hopefully in 2018 as well.
+The training is delivered by an academic team coordinated by the Universities of New Hampshire and Vermont – drawing on the best experts from the other universities in the region as well as other experts.

 NEFA chose to pursue this project given significant new knowledge needed by foresters to make silvicultural decisions on the ground.
 Threats to forests in the northeast United States from fragmentation, invasive plants and insects, high-grading, climate change and shifts in wood utilization and manufacturing capacity have revealed gaps in the knowledge of, and learning opportunities for, working forest managers – especially in silviculture.
 Field foresters need updated and accurate information regarding new and emerging forest science to assure their silvicultural decisions made are as informed as possible.